Locations & hierarchy

 - An icon (optional, for visual scanning)

 That’s all.
 Locations are deliberately thin — items carry the weight.
+New locations are appended to the end of their sibling list automatically; there’s no manual reordering in this version.

 A worked example#